NorthStartAngle/CyUSB/README.md

 # proStream

-This is a CyUSB library application for Camera rendering.
+This is a CyUSB library application
-The target is to render camera images from CyUSB device using OpenCV This was made by C# in VS2015
+The target is to render camera images from CyUSB
+This was made by C++ in VS2022